jeishawshaw/WDProjSodiumRefuerzoRugayan_/readme.md

 ******
 #### How we will apply JS into our code;

 #### In the Albums page, we will add an interactive randomized game that tells you how your Taylor Swift album.
 There will also be a javascript code that makes Taylor Swift's interests and hobbies formatted as a checklist, where you are able to tick the boxes.
+We will also add a dropdown so that you'll be able to switch pages without refreshing, allowing it to be smoother.

 ******
 ## Wireframes: